Anchorsify/Anchorsify.github.io/_projects/Suiton.md

  - Requires: 16 gallons of water
  - Tags: Melee

 Effects: You trap your target inside a sphere of water.
 Someone inside cannot take actions, but they also cannot be affected by anything outside the prison; yes, that's right, the water can even stop giant swords.
 It makes sense, honestly, we promise, somehow.
 Anyone with a Chakra Control skill of 5 or above is able to mold the chakra around them to allow themselves to siphon air through the prison, meaning they can still talk and breathe.
 Anyone with less, however, adds a Suffocation 1 status every 10 IC.
-You must keep one hand on the water prison to maintain it, and you can not move or dodge while maintaining it; if you choose to dodge against an incoming attack, the water prison automatically ends.
-If you take damage while maintaining the water prison, you must make a Chakra Control check against (damage taken)/10 or the prison ends.
+You must keep one hand on the water prison to maintain it, and you can not move or dodge while maintaining it; if you choose to dodge against an incoming attack, the water prison automatically ends, and the person inside is no longer protected (including from the attack itself, if it would likewise affect them), though they may defend normally.

+If you take damage while maintaining the water prison, you must make a Chakra Control check against (damage taken)/10 or the prison ends; if a clone is destroyed while using Water Prison, and the attack itslf would also include the person inside the prison (say, from an AoE), then the person inside the water prison must also defend against the attack, and is not protected from it by the Water Prison.
 Although you can't move, you can still take most other actions that are possible one-handed while maintaining the prison's upkeep.

 If used against someone in a grapple, this technique automatically fails unless the person(s) in control of the grapple opt to let go as it is used.